 He produced programs and reported for Maryland Public Television.

 His awards include The George Foster Peabody Award for Excellence in Broadcasting, The DuPont/Columbia Citation, The National Headliner Award, and other national and regional awards for journalism and excellence in broadcasting.

-He is the author of ten published books, including the acclaimed I Used to be in Radio, a memoir.
+He is the author of eleven published books, including the acclaimed I Used to be in Radio, a memoir.

 Member Board of Trustees, Friends of the Library, Montgomery County.